khalid-hussain/theprophetsprayer/MARKDOWN/_fm2.md

 Our answer to this is from many angles, which have already been discussed at length in this _Introduction_.
 This is why I shall briefly limit myself to one approach, a decisive reply by the permission of Allāh.
 I say:

-The Imam of your _Madhhab_ is not the only one who was more learned about the Sunnah than you: in fact, there are dozens, nay, hundreds, of Imams who too were more knowledgeable about the Sunnah than you.
+The Imam of your _Madhhab_ is not the only one who was more learned about the Sunnah than you: there are dozens, nay, hundreds, of Imams who too were more knowledgeable about the Sunnah than you.
 Therefore, if an authentic _sunnah_ happens to differ from your _madhhab_, and it was taken by one of these other Imams, it is definitely essential that you accept this _sunnah_ in this circumstance.
-This is because your aforementioned argument is of no use here, for the one opposing you will reply, “We have accepted this Sunnah trusting in our Imam, who accepted it”---in this instance, to follow the latter Imam is preferable to following the Imam who has differed from the Sunnah.
+This is because your aforementioned argument is of no use here, for the one opposing you will reply, “We have accepted this _sunnah_ trusting in our Imam, who accepted it”---in this instance, to follow the latter Imam is preferable to following the Imam who has differed from the Sunnah.

-This is clear and not confusing to anyone, Allāh Willing.
+This is clear and not confusing to anyone, in-shā-Allāh.

 Because of all of the above, I am able to say:

 Since this book of ours has collected the authentic _sunan_ reported from the Messenger of Allāh \pbuh about the description of his prayer, there is no excuse for anyone to not act on it, for there is nothing in it which the scholars have unanimously rejected, as they would never do.
 In fact, in every instance several of them have adopted the authentic _sunnah_; anyone of them who did not do so is excused and rewarded once, because the text was not conveyed to him at all, or it was conveyed but in such a way that to him it did not constitute proof, or due to other reasons which are well-known among the scholars.
 However, those after him in front of whom the text is firmly established have no excuse for following his opinion; rather, it is obligatory to follow the infallible text.

 This message has been the purpose of this _Introduction_.
-Allāh, Mighty and Sublime, says,
+Allāh, Almighty and Sublime, says,

 \begin{aquote}{\quran: \anfaal{} 24}
 \begin{center}